 MMM Group (www.mmm.ca) is a leading planning, engineering, and management solutions provider.
 MMM focuses on cutting-edge, practical, and cost-effective solutions while offering a full range of in-house services through a multidisciplinary team of experts.
 For the sake of this case study, we focus on HVAC heat distribution and airflow modeling.

-Once recent project was Bah’ Temple for South America, currently under construction in Santiago, Chile.
+For example, one recent project was Bah’ Temple for South America, currently under construction in Santiago, Chile.
 The Temple was designed by Hairi Pontarini Architects and is the final continental Temple to be built by the Bah’ the faith.

 The Bah’ Temple for South America, is striking and original design.
 The building consists of nine translucent “wings”, allowing sunlight to filter through during the day and emitting a faint glow from the interior lighting at night.
 The building won a Canadian Architect “Award of Excellence” in 2004, and the World Architecture News “Civic Building – Unbuilt” category in 2010.

 HVAC Heat Distribution Challenge

 The “wings” are made up of an inner layer of marble and an outer layer of cast glass.
 In short, this is designed to match the appearance of corresponding alabaster.
 This unique design has a gap between the two materials which doubles as a form of ducting for heating and air conditioning.
 This feature is used to efficiently distribute air evenly through slits in between the inner marble slabs.

 The organic shape of the “wings” along with the irregular slits between the triangular slabs.
 At this point, creating difficulties for modeling the structure using standard HVAC tools.
 Additionally, the translucent material allowing much of the sunlight through the slits.
 For engineering computation, creating yet another layer of complications for calculating of solar loads.